SyedMisbahGit/aangan/frontend/docs/AUTHENTICATION.md

 ## Overview

-This document provides comprehensive documentation for the College Whisper authentication system, including component architecture, usage examples, and implementation details.
+This document provides comprehensive documentation for the Aangan authentication system, including component architecture, usage examples, and implementation details.

 ## Table of Contents